FabioSeixas/CassavaPy/docs/source/functionalities.rst

 DSSAT allows the user to change any factor between environment, crop, genotype and management.
 Here, the focus is on:

 #.
-Cassava crop (and the MANIHOT model)
+Cassava crop (MANIHOT model)
 #.
 Planting dates
 #.
 Harvest dates
 #.
 Irrigation management

-That said, there are two ways for which a factor (gentoype, planting dates etc) can be changed:
+That said, there are two ways for which a factor (genotype, planting dates etc) can be changed:

 #.
 Inside the ``.EXP`` or ``.SNX`` files.
 The factor and its variable values are defined within the file. ``Planting Dates``, ``Harvest Dates`` and ``Irrigation management`` are in that category.